wttech/Slice/README.md

 ### Mapping resources into Java objects

 Slice allows you to map a resource into plain Java object.
 It's annotation-driven, very easy to use and fully extensible, so you can write your own ways of mapping if a set of available features is not enough for your needs.
-Slice supports mapping of :
+Slice supports mapping of:
  * simple properties (String, Long, Boolean, etc) into primitives and objects
  * simple properties into enums.
  * multi-value properties into arrays or lists
  * child resources into a Java object or list of objects
+ * nested resources/classes hierarchy

 The following code snippet demonstrates all above features in one model.
 It's simple - just annotate a class with @SliceResource and its fields with @JcrProperty to get auto mapping of resource properties to class fields: